catherinestorm/mr_druggable_genome_pd/README.md

 # mr_druggable_genome_pd

 ## Introduction
-This is a collection of scripts used in a Mendelian randomization analysis for the druggable genome in Parkinson's disease.
+This is a collection of scripts was used in a Mendelian randomization analysis for the druggable genome in Parkinson's disease.
 Full methods can be found [here]().

 This code can be used for any QTL data and any disease outcome.
 * You will need to provide the druggable genome file.
 The publicly available version of the druggable genome provided by [Finan at al.](https://pubmed.ncbi.nlm.nih.gov/28356508/) can be used instead of `druggable_genome_new.txt`.